Nick-Marschlich/Master_Thesis/README.md

 Image sequences were taken with a camera to analyze the behavior of sponges when exposed to different compounds.
 These image sequences were saved as TIF files.

+Folder_Structure
+  - explains how the folders, subfolders and files were arranged
+  - for some macros and scripts the directories have to be changed
+  - this could help to make it work, otherwise, some files might not be found be the macros and scripts

 FIJI_Image_Sequence_Inhibitors
   - can be used to label the image sequence
   - crop the images first